HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-08/index.md

 # Transmission Confidentiality and Integrity
 ## SC-08 - Transmission Confidentiality and Integrity

-Protect the [Selection (one or more): confidentiality; integrity] of transmitted information.
+Protect the [confidentiality and integrity] of transmitted information.

 ## OPS Implementation